haminipreetha/EmpManagement_Hamini/README.md

 give maven clean,maven install

-then go to Run -> Run as configurations -> give Goals as spring-boot:run then give run
+then go to Run -> maven build -> give Goals as spring-boot:run then give run

 The app will start running at <http://localhost:8080>.